mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 For example in the function above each IC (there are 7: `.x`, `.x`, `*`, `.y`, `.y`, `*`, `+`) will act on its own.
 Each property load IC will check `o` against the same cached shape.
 Arithmetic IC at `+` will check whether its inputs are numbers (and what kind of number - as V8 internally has different number representations) - even though this could be derived from that state of `*` ICs.

-<p class="sidenote-host"><small class="sidenote">[asm.js uses this inherent typing to define an extremely restricted subset of JavaScript that is completely statically typed and can be optimized ahead-of-time, removing the need for speculative adaptive compilation]</small> Arithmetic operations in JavaScript are inherently typed e.g. <code>a|0</code> always returns 32-bit integer and <code>+a</code> always returns a number, but most other operations have no such guarantees.
+<p class="sidenote-host">Arithmetic operations in JavaScript are inherently typed e.g. <code>a|0</code> always returns 32-bit integer and <code>+a</code> always returns a number, but most other operations have no such guarantees.
 This turns writing an ahead-of-time optimizing compiler for JavaScript into an extremely difficult problem.
 Instead of compiling JavaScript once in an AOT fashion, most JavaScript VMs sport several execution tiers.
 For example in V8 code starts to execute without any optimizations, compiled with a baseline non-optimizing compiler.
-Hot functions are later recompiled by an optimizing compiler.</p>
+Hot functions are later recompiled by an optimizing compiler.<small class="sidenote">[asm.js uses this inherent typing to define an extremely restricted subset of JavaScript that is completely statically typed and can be optimized ahead-of-time, removing the need for speculative adaptive compilation]</small></p>

 Waiting for code to warm up serves two distinct purposes: